bupy7/SH-Backup/README.md

 SH-Backup
 =========

 SH-Backup - easy backup for your sites.
 Makes backup files and MySQL databases.
+Backup stored 30 days and after will removed.

 ### Use
 Enter follow code in terminal: